Scratch User Guide: Connecting & Using a PicoBoard with Scratch

 What is the PicoBoard?

 The PicoBoard is a piece of hardware called a sensor board that can be combined with MIT's Scratch programming environment to allow your Scratch programs to react (and even respond) to events happening outside of the computer.
 (If you're unfamiliar with Scratch and would like to learn more about it, read the Science Buddies Introduction to Scratch page.)
 A sensor is a device that detects (senses) and measures the presence or absence of something.
 The PicoBoard is actually made up of several different types of sensors so it can detect many different "somethings," including sound and light.
 The PicoBoard allows you, the user, to interact with Scratch programs.
 The action that you see on screen depends upon the sensor(s) that you are using and the duration and amount of "something" that the sensor detects.
 You can do some pretty cool things with the PicoBoard.
 For example, you can use the slider to make your sprite slide across the screen, press the button to make the sprite jump, or use the sensors at the bottom of the board to measure resistance and make an on-screen instrument.
 You can also use two sensors at once to make a sprite jump and slide at the same time!
-For more examples of what you can do with the PicoBoard, click the 'Getting Started' link on the SparkFun Electronics PicoBoard web page.
+For more examples of what you can do with the PicoBoard, see the SparkFun Electronics PicoBoard web page.